danielharrell/does_music_move/does_music_move.md

 the example above.
-Even the way I identified its first two pitches by note---middle C and the G a fifth above---depends on a classification informed by two topographical facts about the way we perceive differences in pitch.
-The first is that we hear this difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding higher, the other note lower.
+Even the way I identified its first two pitches by note---middle C and the G a fifth above---depends on a classification informed by two topographical facts in our perception of notes, even outside a musical context.
+The first is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding higher, the other note lower.
 This